-In addition to sustainable investments, the Sub-Fund may invest in cash for liquidity management purposes.
-The Sub-Fund may also invest in derivatives instruments for hedging purposes.
-Environmental, social and governance considerations into synthetic exposure have been integrated other activities to make a substantial contribution to an environmental objective.
-Transitional activities are directly enable through the derivatives framework detailed below.
+In addition to sustainable investments, the Sub-Fund may invest in cash for liquidity management purposes and derivatives for hedging purposes.

+Environmental, social and governance considerations into synthetic exposure have been integrated through the derivatives framework detailed below.
 The approach will depend on the type of derivatives instrument used by the Sub-Fund: single name derivative or index derivatives.